Astringent, bitter, burnt taste, with coffee and nutty flavours

 HOW IT IS MADE

-We produce this malt in our sister plant at Knapton, North Yorkshire in the UK.
+We produce this malt at our Pauls Malt Ltd. plant in Knapton, North Yorkshire, UK.
 Unmalted barley in a rotating roast drum is roasted to temperatures of up to 240°C. Water is used to extend the roasting time and for quenching and cooling at the end of a roast to prevent combustion.

-1200 -1550 EBC.
+1400 -1600 EBC.
 Provides colour to beer, depending on quantity added it can produce deep red hue or a rich dark black.
 Roast coffee flavour.
 No enzymatic potential.
+Full list of specs under Additional Information.

 TYPICAL BEER STYLES